 When you purchase a piece of jewelry, have your jeweler perform an insurance appraisal or evaluation for each item.
 Complete the application, and either mail it with the appraisal/evaluation to Jewelers Mutual, or apply online at jewelersmutual.com.

 Insurance rates are based on historical losses for the state or county in which the person possessing the jewelry resides.

 What is covered under this policy?

-Personal Jewelry Insurance is a repair or replacement policy that provides coverage for loss, theft and damage protection for your jewelry.
-It even covers mysterious disappearance.
-This policy is not available for unset stones and irreplaceable items such as antiques.
+Personal Jewelry Insurance is a repair or replacement policy that provides coverage for loss or theft, and damage protection for your jewelry.
+It does not cover unset stones and irreplaceable items such as antiques.
 It is also not available for damaged items, items missing stones or pieces, watches that do not work, and non-jewelry items.

 What payment options are available?

 If your total premium is $200 or more, you may pay in either two or four installments.
 A service charge is added to each installment.
-Jewelers Mutual accepts money orders, checks, MasterCard, VISA and Discover credit cards.
+Jewelers Mutual accepts money orders, checks, credit cards.